Tom Wham

 Tom Wham (born 1944) is a designer of board games who has also produced artwork, including that for his own games.

 Career

 Early life and Guidon Games

 Born in Chester, Illinois, Wham worked a variety of odd jobs during his early adult life.
-After serving four years in the U.S. Navy, he worked for the Guidon Games hobby shop in Maine where he got his first game, a variant on a Civil War naval miniatures campaign, published.
+After serving four years as a radioman in the U.S. Navy, he worked for the Guidon Games hobby shop in Maine where he got his first game, a variant on a Civil War naval miniatures campaign, published.
 One of Wham's books was published in the same series of "Wargaming with Miniatures" books from Guidon Games that began in 1971 with Chainmail.
 In 1972, Wham got a job with Don Lowry at Guidon Games, in the shipping/layout department of Campaign magazine; there, he co-authored a set of Civil War naval miniature rules, Ironclad.
 Afterwards he became a prison guard in his hometown, then held an office job in Denver.